-21.1 Financial assets
+25.1 Financial assets

-Cash, trade and other receivables are non-derivative financial assets carried at amortized cost.
+Cash and trade and other receivables are non-derivative financial assets carried at amortized cost.
 The fair value may be affected by changes in the credit risk of the counterparties.

-21.2 Financial liabilities
+25.2 Financial liabilities

 Financial liabilities at amortized cost are initially measured at fair value less transaction costs.
 The difference between the initial carrying amount and the redemption value is recognized in profit or loss over the duration of the contract using the EIR method.
-Term loan issuance costs relate to the duration of the loan, and as a result are amortized over the expected life of the loan using the EIR method.
+Term loan issuance costs are capitalized when incurred and amortized over the expected life of the loan using the EIR method.